 - The library is not responsible for damage, theft, loss of property or loss of personal information while used in the library.

 - The library does not supply printing on the wireless network.
 To print you will need to use one of the library’s public access computers.
-There is a charge of .15 per page for black and white text or .50 per page for color.
+There is a charge per page for black and white text or color.

 - Audio output should be muted or headphones should be used.

 - Since connection to the wireless is unfiltered any patrons viewing sites that could be construed as obscene will be asked by staff to exit those sites.
 Failure to comply with that request will be reported to the police and will also result in suspension from the library and library grounds for one week.
 A second incident will result in a six month suspension.

 Reviewed February 2017